About The CyberHub Trust

 The NCSC helps to make the UK the safest place to live and work online.
 Their CyberFirst Programme began by providing opportunities to help young people explore their passion for technology by introducing them to the world of cyber security.
 It now covers a broad range of activities: comprehensive bursary and apprenticeship schemes; a girls-only competition and schools development courses at UK universities and colleges.
 The CyberHub Trust is been awarded CyberFirst approved status.

 Hacked was set up by Mike Dieroff, to help young people (many of whom are developing cyber skills in their bedrooms) to understand how to transform these self-taught skills into a credible career within the cyber security industry.
 Mike is a leading figure in the industry, who has worked with organisations as diverse as NATO, the NCA and the UK Military for over 20 years.
+Mike was also a key driver in the original concept design and development of The CyberHub Trust.

 Hacked helps to identify young people getting involved with cyber-crime, educate them about the dangers of cyber-crime and rehabilitate young people who have been involved with cyber-crime.